How to Evaluate an SEO Company Using Google’s Own Guidelines

 What do you think?
 Have you ever been burned by an SEO company?
 What did you learn and how did you recover?
 I’d like to know in the comments below.

 Looking for an SEO team you can trust?
-Bruce Clay’s ethical SEO services drive your competitive advantage.
+Bruce Clay’s ethical SEO services increase your competitive advantage.
+Listen to Google Webmaster Trends Analyst Gary Illyes mention Bruce Clay in an interview.
+(Skip to the 53:11 mark.)

 “There are things that as a site owner or content owner you can do without an SEO.
 I don’t say dump all SEOs because SEOs can do awesome magic.
 I know some of the sites that you are working with, for example, and I know that they are doing amazing.
 There is also Bruce Clay, for example, who has a great team.
 There are SEO companies who are really really good.
 But you have to be careful how you choose your SEO team.” – Gary Illyes